openSUSE/news-o-o/_posts/2010-10-09-opensuse-weekly-news-issue-144-is-out.markdown

 ####  [Bryen Yunashko: Still devastated](http://www.bryen.com/still-devastated/)

 "It is Monday morning and almost time to get ready for work at the GNOME-A11y hackfest in Sevilla, Spain.
-As much as Iâ€™m looking forward to the week, Iâ€™m still very depressed about what happened this weekend.
+As much as I’m looking forward to the week, I’m still very depressed about what happened this weekend.

 On Saturday morning, just as I was leaving Barcelona to head down to Sevilla, I got robbed.
 I was at the bus depot waiting for the airport shuttle bus to take me to BCN when I put down my laptop bag and camera bag so I could pull out my white cane.
-Barely a moment passed by when all of a sudden I got jostled and in that split secondâ€¦ whoever it was was gone and so were my two shoulder bags.
-Why couldnâ€™t they have stolen my suitcases instead of this???"
+Barely a moment passed by when all of a sudden I got jostled and in that split second… whoever it was was gone and so were my two shoulder bags.
+Why couldn’t they have stolen my suitcases instead of this???"